QuentinRougemont/DemographicInference/README.md

 `02-modifs_v2/folded/modeledemo_new_models_folded.py`

 The unfolded prior are in :

+please check the prior before running the models !!!

 `02-modifs_v2/unfolded/script_inference_demo_new_models.py`